tylert/packer-build/README.rst

 and SATA drives.
 Alternately, you may use "qemu-img convert" or "vbox-img convert" to convert an exiting image in another format to raw mode::

-    ./scripts/qemu.sh debian/jessie/base-jessie64.json
+    ./scripts/qemu.sh debian/stretch/base-stretch64.json
-    zcat build/2099-06-31-12-34/base-jessie64.raw.gz | dd of=/dev/sdb bs=4M
+    zcat build/2099-06-31-12-34/base-stretch64.raw.gz | dd of=/dev/sdb bs=4M

 ...
 Or, if you just want to "boot" it::

-    qemu-system-x86_64 -m 512M -machine type=pc,accel=kvm build/2015-06-31-12-34/base-jessie64.raw
+    qemu-system-x86_64 -m 512M -machine type=pc,accel=kvm build/2015-06-31-12-34/base-stretch64.raw

 Overriding Local ISO Cache Location
 -----------------------------------

-You may override the default directory used instead of 'packer_cache' by specifying it with the environment variable 'PACKER_CACHE_DIR'::
+You may override the default directory used instead of './packer_cache' by specifying it with the environment variable 'PACKER_CACHE_DIR'::

     PACKER_CACHE_DIR=/tmp packer build -only=vbox \
-        debian/jessie/base-jessie64.json
+        debian/stretch/base-stretch64.json

-.. note::  You must *always* specify the PACKER_CACHE_DIR when using the
-    provided templates due to a problem in packer where the PACKER_CACHE_DIR is not provided to the template if one was not provided;  In this case, it will fall back to the default value of "./packer_cache".
+You must *always* specify the PACKER_CACHE_DIR when using the provided templates due to a problem in packer where the PACKER_CACHE_DIR is not provided to the template if one was not provided;  In this case, it will fall back to the default value of "./packer_cache".

 Disabling Hashicorp Checkpoint Version Checks